MrXlVii/crypto_project/README.md

                             -arrages the order of the individual Rotors and their positions
                         c. encrypt(self, plain) - runs the encryption process
                         d. decrypt(self, cipher) - runs decryption process
+                        e. iterate(self, logic) - input bool to determine which direct the rotor's rotate.